aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides.export/pdfoptions/best_images_compression_ratio/_index.md

 ## best_images_compression_ratio property
 Indicates if the most effective compression (instead of the default one) for each image must be selected
             automatically.
-If set to .NET type System.Boolean.true, for every image in presentation the most appropriate compression algorithm will be chosen, what will lead to the smaller size of the resulting PDF document.
+If set to **bool**.true, for every image in presentation the most appropriate compression algorithm will be chosen, what will lead to the smaller size of the resulting PDF document.
-            Best image compression ratio selection is computationally expensive and takes an additional amount of RAM, and this option is .NET type System.Boolean.false by default.
+            Best image compression ratio selection is computationally expensive and takes an additional amount of RAM, and this option is **bool**.false by default.

 ### Remarks

-Default is .NET type System.Boolean.false.
+Default is **bool**.false.

 ### Definition:
 ```python